 The visions articulated in these Plans emerged from collaborative dialogue with residents, local stakeholders, and County officials.
 Community workshops, surveys, and public meetings provided residents the opportunity to voice their aspirations, concerns, and ideas for the future of their neighborhoods.
-The resulting visions emphasize maintaining rural character, supporting local businesses, enhancing outdoor recreation, and fostering a sense of place in each community.
-Across the County, residents expressed a desire to balance growth with preservation-ensuring that new developments are thoughtfully integrated and contribute positively to the character of their communities.
+The resulting goals and policies emphasize maintaining rural character, supporting local businesses, enhancing outdoor recreation, and fostering a sense of place in each community.
+Across the County, residents expressed a desire to balance growth with preservation ensuring that new developments are thoughtfully integrated and contribute positively to the character of their communities.

 To bring these visions to life, the Area Plans detail policies and actions centered on Community Character and Land Use, Natural Resources, Economic Health and Community, and Funding Mechanisms.
-These categories, rooted in the community themes established in Chapter 2, have been refined to address the County's evolving needs and offer the most impactful steps forward.
+These categories have been refined to address the County's evolving needs and offer the most impactful steps forward.
+These plans use tools like a Conceptual Land Use map that is illustrative and Place Types maps that define development patterns and set policies for future growth.